 Unlike astringent toner, hydrating toner focuses on supplying lost moisture from the skin, prepping and softening it to serve as a channel for better absorption of treatment products that follow.
 Women swear by their skin softeners in their layering routines.
 As such, they are likely to splurge a little more on these.

-Asian toners can also brighten the skin, softening the top layer of the skin so that the rest of the products can penetrate better.
+Asian toners can also brighten the skin, softening the top layer so that the rest of the products can penetrate better.
 They differ from traditional Western toners that regulate the skin’s pH levels or provide extra cleansing.
 It’s no wonder Western toners, especially from natural/organic lines, are starting to follow this way!

 How to use a hydrating toner:

 - Apply immediately after cleansing for maximum absorption;

 - Pump the toner onto the cotton pad until it is covered; You can also apply it to the skin directly using your fingers and work it in that way;

 - Gently pat all over the face.

 - Some women go the extra mile and apply soaked cotton pads all over the face in a makeshift mask, time permitting!

 A mist is a convenient, simple, portable hydrating tool for Asian women.
 It benefits women who travel or stay in the office the whole day.
 It does only one simple thing – to supply hydration for the skin without messing up with your makeup, especially when outdoors or away from all your skincare essentials.